modelscope/agentscope/examples/distributed_conversation/README.md

 # please fill in the ip address of the assistant agent in the host field
 ```

-Then, run the user agent.
+Then, run the user agent:

 ```
 python distributed_dialog.py --role user --assistant-host localhost --assistant-port 12010